 What Happens During A Short-Term Rehab Stay?

 During a short-term rehab stay, patients can receive specialized treatment from doctors and registered nurses based on their needs.
-Most patients also get help doing activities like walking, getting dressed, eating, and going to the bathroom.
+Most patients also get help doing activities like walking, dressing, eating, and going to the bathroom.
 Patients in short-term rehab may also have access to additional services like recreational activities, music therapy, and art therapy.
-These services are designed to help them manage pain and stress while recovering.
+These services help them manage pain and stress while recovering.
 The staff at the facility may also offer physical therapy or other treatment options depending on what kind of care is needed.

 What Is The Goal Of Short-Term Stay Care?